yoonsikp/family.md/dm.md

 - HgB A1C between 6.0–6.4

 ### Pharmacologic Management
 Target HgB A1C <= 7.0, <=8.5 if frail or recurring hypoglycemia.
 Should be measured at least every 3 months when glycemic targets are not being met.
+Only metformin and insulin are generally regarded as safe during pregnancy.

 - metformin
     - 500mg BID or TID